 - Boil the chicken and reserve the broth.

-- Grate the cheese and mix in the dried mint.
-Add the, eggs one by one and mix until we have a nice mixture which holds together and cheese has been absorbed by the eggs.
+- Grate the cheese and mix in the dried mint Add the eggs one by one and mix until we have a nice mixture which holds together and cheese has been absorbed by the eggs.

 - Roll out a thin phyllo either with a pasta machine or manually.

 - Place 1 tsp of cheese mixture at the edge and leaving a gap of about 3cm (1 inch) in between continue adding cheese.
-Cover with remaining phyllo and press the gaps with your finger.

 - Cut the ravioles with a drinking water glass, to give a half a semicircle shape or cut them with a ravioli cutter.